-Master Luo also graduated from the Wuhan Institute of Physical Education with a B.A. in Chinese Martial Arts.
-In 1990, Master Luo was certified to be the First Class Wushu Judge in China.
-From 1984 to 1991 master Luo worked for Physical Education Department of HuaZhong Normal University as Chinese Martial Arts coach in Wuhan, China.
+Sifu Luo also graduated from the Wuhan Institute of Physical Education with a B.A. in Chinese Martial Arts.
+In 1990, Sifu Luo was certified to be the First Class Wushu Judge in China.
+From 1984 to 1991 Sifu Luo worked for Physical Education Department of HuaZhong Normal University as Chinese Martial Arts coach in Wuhan, China.

 In 1997, Sifu Luo came to the United States, pursuing a Bachelor of Science Degree in Community Health at University of Central Oklahoma.
 He has since been involved in many community health promotion events, such as being invited to give presentations and workshops on how to achieve the highest quality of life for the National Minority Aging Conference in 1998, the Southwest Society on Aging Conference in 1999, and the 15th Annual Oklahoma Minority Aging Conference in 2000.
 With his knowledge and experience in the field of Health Science and the principles of Chinese Martial Arts, Sifu Luo is eager to serve the community with his talents and skills.